apollographql/apollo-client/.api-reports/api-report-react_ssr.md

 // src/core/types.ts:174:3 - (ae-forgotten-export) The symbol "MutationQueryReducer" needs to be exported by the entry point index.d.ts
 // src/core/types.ts:201:5 - (ae-forgotten-export) The symbol "Resolver" needs to be exported by the entry point index.d.ts
 // src/core/watchQueryOptions.ts:253:2 - (ae-forgotten-export) The symbol "UpdateQueryFn" needs to be exported by the entry point index.d.ts
-// src/utilities/graphql/DocumentTransform.ts:129:7 - (ae-forgotten-export) The symbol "DocumentTransformCacheKey" needs to be exported by the entry point index.d.ts

 // (No @packageDocumentation comment for this package)